dserj/docker-stdout-timer/README.md

-# docker-stdout-timer
+# Docker stdout timer
-Docker container for stdout simulation
+Docker container for stdout simulation.
+World needs more timers like this.

 # Sample Dockerfile